-- 1. Wipe down the hot tub interior if needed. - 2.
-Open access panel be removing Phillips Head truss machine screws. - 3.
-Use a garden hose to fill your hot tub through the empty filter canister (to avoid air pockets during filling) to a minimum level of 2 inches (5.08cm) over the filter skimmer.
+- 1. Start by wiping down the hot tub interior if needed. - Open access panel be removing Phillips Pan Head screws. - 3.
+Use a garden hose to fill your hot tub through the empty filter canister (to help avoid air pockets during filling) to a minimum level of 2 inches (5.08cm) over the filter skimmer.